busycaesar/busycaesar/README.md

 # std::cout << "Hello world! this is Dev Shah." << std::endl; ##

-## Dev is an actively learning and quality-oriented developer with a keen ability to adapt quickly to new technology.
-He is committed to developing optimized, clean, readable, and maintainable code for building a high-quality product with the best user experience by utilizing the most suitable library.
-In addition to his technical skills, he has experience in communicating with clients to understand their requirements and deliver the finest solution.
-Other than programming, in general, he is adept at strategic planning and problem-solving which can be an asset for building team's productivity.
+## An actively learning and quality-oriented developer, with a keen ability to adapt quickly to new technology, committed to developing optimized, clean, readable, and maintainable code for building a high-quality product having the best user experience.
+Further, I have experience in communicating with clients, understanding their requirements, delivering the finest solutions and building accessible products.
+My goal is to learn Full Stack Development along with knowledge in the areas of UI/UX Design as well as DevOps.

 <br />